Sven-D/Datenbanken_big_data/ReadMe.md

-# Datenbanken für Big Data

-What does the Script do?
+# What does the Script do?

 The script performs different interactions with an InfluxDB, based on the Dataset:
 [tankerkoenig-data - Repos (azure.com)](https://dev.azure.com/tankerkoenig/_git/tankerkoenig-data), with all the data up to 19.10.2022